Northern Iowa father, son get prison time for Capitol riot

 Davis argued Johnson, now a convicted felon, can no longer carry a gun for protection or vote and his businesses, which include laundromats, a tanning salon and a car wash, could suffer as a result of the felony conviction.

-Documents filed by Daniel Johnson's attorney, Allen Orenberg, said Johnson works for a roofing company and lives with his parents in St. Ansgar, a town of 1,100 people near the Minnesota boarder, 130 miles northeast of Des Moines.
+Documents filed by Daniel Johnson’s attorney, Allen Orenberg, said Johnson works for a roofing company and lives with his parents in St. Ansgar, a Mitchell County town of 1,100 people near the Minnesota border, 130 miles northeast of Des Moines.
 He previously listed an address in Austin, Minnesota.

 In court documents, Orenberg said Johnson believed what he read on the internet and heard from President Donald Trump about the election being stolen but didn’t plan to enter the Capitol “until Mr. Trump invited everyone to march to the U.S. Capitol.”